ashleydavis/the-data-wrangler-blog/_posts/2020-03-15-time-series-volatility.md

 ## Compute volatility

-Here we compute percentage volatility of closing price over a 5-day period (how much % the stock has changed over the week):
+Here we compute percentage volatility of the closing price over a 5-day period (how much % the stock has changed over the week):

 ```javascript
 const volatility =